renke/koreader-to-calibre-highlights/README.md

 Originally I forked the plugin to implement the functionality in there, but I later decided to first to it in a standalone script.

 I still hope we can bring this functionality to the plugin, but I don't have the time to do that right now.

+This script also uses https://github.com/SirAnthony/slpp to parse the KOReader sidecar Lua files.